Requirements for the PhD. in Economics

 - Microeconomic Theory

 Courses in Supporting Fields: The remaining courses are supporting courses chosen by the student in consultation with the Director of Graduate Studies and other faculty.
-The supporting courses may be within the major or minor field or in areas that complement the major and minor fields.
+The supporting courses may be within the specialized field or in areas that complement the specialized field.

 Doctoral Examinations and Dissertation Requirements

-In order to receive a Ph.D., students must pass written qualifying examinations in econometrics, macroeconomics, and microeconomics and must satisfy a major field requirement, which may be a paper or a written examination.
-Passing the qualifying examinations and the major field paper (or examination) satisfies the Graduate School requirement for the doctoral written examination.
+In order to receive a Ph.D., students must pass written qualifying examinations in econometrics, macroeconomics, and microeconomics and must satisfy a field of specialization requirement, which may be a paper or a written examination.
+Passing the qualifying examinations and the field paper (or examination) satisfies the Graduate School requirement for the doctoral written examination.
 The fall and spring semester examinations last three hours and are given shortly before the beginning of each semester, and the fall and spring semester field papers are due shortly before or early in the semester.
 The Director of Graduate Studies is responsible for administering the examinations, collecting copies of the field papers, and setting both the examination dates and the field paper due dates.